 The 35 members of the group were ordered to approach the roadside where they found an unmarked police car.
 There the police shouted at them to sit down.
 They then waited approximately for an hour, guarded by the two officers, until two combi vans arrived.

-Once this had been carried out, the victims were loaded into the two combis and were driven south down freeway no. 1.
+Once this had been carried out, the people-on-the-move were loaded into the two combis and were driven south down route 1.
 The journey took approximately two hours.
-At this time the men and children were sick from the lack of ventilation and the cramped conditions in the back of the combi.
+At this time the men and children were sick from the lack of ventilation and the cramped conditions in the back of the van.

 The police officers beckoned them out one-by-one and proceeded to beat them heavily with regular batons.
 At one time, each person was exposed to baton strikes and kicks from ten officers.
-The group sustained injuries to their torso and head, as well as across their forearms as they tried to protect themselves.
+The group sustained injuries to their torsos and heads, as well as across their forearms as they tried to protect themselves.

-The interviewee was also manhandled by the officers and shot at from close range with a pistol loaded with rubber bullets.
-The victim was shot in the side of the head, causing abrasion and swelling to his right ear and temple.
+The respondent was also manhandled by the officers and shot at from close range with a pistol loaded with rubber bullets.
+The respondent was shot in the side of the head, causing abrasion and swelling to his right ear and temple.
 He further suffered severe bruising to his left midriff, caused by impact from the police batons which created contusions on his upper torso.